tolstoj48/scraping_books_from_gutenberg_project/README.md

 Clone the repo:
 https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

-In the command line you can use the python script like this:
+In the command line go to the directory with the repo and use like this:
 "python words_from_gutenberg.py your_link new_file"

 For example: